 This is far more effective than using the word ‘I’ and then completing the sentences with your experience.

 IT Skills: Always include a section on IT skills, highlighting what ERP systems you have used or are familiar with.
 I would suggest this for all roles at all levels.
 IT is a part of all companies and there will always be times for your IT skills to shine!
 For example, Microsoft Office, SAP, Oracle, Sage, JD Edwards, Concur, Workday, etc.

 If the role you are applying for uses any of these or similar it will be to your advantage to show that you have this experience.
 Don’t make the assumption that companies will somehow know exactly how IT savvy and experienced you are without mentioning what systems you have used.

 Interests: I don’t think that this comes up as much as it used to at interview but it is no harm to show your interests outside of work and this can provide a conversation piece at interview none the less, e.g. Sport – running, cycling, soccer; Current affairs; Travel; Reading; Music; Baking and cooking, etc.

 References: Always state Available on request.
 There is no need to provide details of your referees when just applying for a role.
 These can be requested at a later date if necessary.

 - A cover letter will give an overview of your suitability for the role you are applying for in terms of skills, strengths and experience.
-It is your initial opportunity to stand out from other candidates and increase your chances of being chosen for interview.
+It is your initial opportunity to stand out from other candidates and increase your chances of being chosen for an interview.

 - State the role you are applying for and why it appeals to you and what special interests or skills make you a good candidate.
 Always display a positive and enthusiastic tone throughout.